 Instead, after learning new titles, they set them aside and move on to other music.

-Here are 6 reasons why building a core repertoire elevates musical artistry and careers.
+Here are 6 reasons why building a sizable core repertoire elevates musical artistry and careers.

-1. Artistic Freedom.
-By regularly reviewing our long-standing repertoire, we can perform the music with minimal effort, freeing us to be fully expressive and spontaneous.
+By regularly reviewing our long-standing repertoire, we can perform the compositions with minimal effort, freeing us to be expressive and spontaneous in myriad ways.

-2. Musical Development.
-Practicing and performing compositions over long periods of time leads to profound mastery, provided that we practice deeply, and that mastery enables us to reach pinnacles of fluency.
+Practicing and performing compositions over long periods of time leads to profound mastery, provided that we practice deeply.
+And that mastery enables us to reach pinnacles of musical and technical fluency.

-3. Work Capacity.
 With many titles stage-ready, we attract more engagements and can handle busy concert and gig schedules without exceeding our work capacity.

-4. Professional Identity.
-The music we become known for performing – i.e., our core repertoire – communicates our identities as musicians, and by assembling distinctive repertoires along with must-know standards, we can not only win more bookings but also differentiate ourselves as artists.
+The music we become known for performing – i.e., our core repertoire – communicates our identities as musicians.
+By assembling distinctive repertoires along with must-know standards, we can not only win more bookings but also differentiate ourselves as artists.

-5. Collaborative Flexibility.
-As we amass large repertoires across several styles, we acquire the flexibility to partner with diverse musicians, expanding our musicality, connections, and appearances.
+As we amass large repertoires across several styles, we acquire the flexibility to partner with diverse musicians, thereby expanding our musicality, connections, and appearances.

-6. Work-Life Balance.
-Core repertoire requires little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.
+Titles in our core repertoire require little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.